someniatko/DoctrineRestDriver/README.md

 ## Using multiple Backends
 In this last example we split the user and the address routes into two different REST APIs.
-This means we need multiple entity managers which is explained in the Doctrine documentation:
+This means we need multiple managers which is explained in the Doctrine documentation:

 ```yml
 doctrine: